 Inside the Life of Someone With POTS

-It’s Dysautonomia Awareness Month, and I thought I’d write a little piece on just how terrifying dysautonomia can be.
+It’s Dysautonomia Awareness Month in October, and I thought I’d write a little piece on just how terrifying dysautonomia can be.

 Imagine you’re just sitting there.
 Everything is good, and then you stand up.
 Your brain starts whirring, you can feel your heart pumping faster than it ever should and your vision goes black.
 Down you go.

 Or, you’re walking along, having barely made it through the heart rate rise when you stood, and then it hits you — heart rate increases, and you go through the same thing.
 Again.

 Those with postural orthostatic tachycardia syndrome (POTS, a form of dysautonomia) are forced to go through this process tens, maybe even hundreds of times a day every time we stand, walk or even just sit up out of bed.
 It becomes almost embarrassing, fainting so many times in public places, and can really cause some trouble when you faint alone — you wake to people thinking you are drunk or drugged up, and when you try to explain, “I have POTS,” of course no one understands.